kiichi/CourseraBigData/neo4j/README.md

 ## Import CSV

-Sample data format of test.csv is like this below:
+Sample data format of test.csv is like this below
 ```
 Source,Target,distance
 A,C,3